rdegraw/swimmer-evaluation/README.md

 The application will run in Windows - needed to download Anaconda to get all the modules that I need.

 To do -
-  Figure out video capture and analysis ~ OpenCV Figure out appropriate GUI - networkx?
+  Figure out video capture and analysis ~ simpleCV - can use openCV as well, but simple has an easier api Figure out appropriate GUI